-TIP: The Packages folder is also accessible from the Select Package window (see Fig. A-13) by clicking the Explore packages... button.
+Tip: The Packages folder is also accessible from the Select Package window by clicking the Explore packages... button.

 - 2. Double-click the selected package to display its contents. - 3.
 When you are finished, click the "X" in the upper right corner of the folder to close it.